 Onlays are very similar to inlays; however, they can repair the cusps of teeth.
 Onlays commonly repair cavities that are too big for fillings, or if your tooth is too weak for a filling.
 Below you can see the difference in surface area that inlays and onlays cover.

 Replacing Metal Dental Fillings

-If you have old amalgam (metal) dental filling, you may choose to have them replaced by Dr. Marckese.
-Whether your motives are cosmetic or out of health or comfort concerns, metal dental fillings can be easily removed and replaced with a more esthetic tooth colored dental filling.
+If you have old amalgam (metal) dental fillings, you may choose to have them replaced by Dr. Marckese, your trusted and experienced dentist in Indianapolis, IN.
+Whether your motives are cosmetic or out of health or comfort concerns, metal dental fillings can be easily removed and replaced with a more esthetic tooth-colored dental filling.

 In many cases, an old metal filling will be replaced with an inlay or only.
 For larger metal fillings, a dental crown may yield the best results.
 The dental crown will add stability to the tooth and conceal any discoloration that may have been caused as a result of the metal filling.

-If you have lost or have a broken dental filling, it is important to contact our office as quickly as possible.
+If you have lost or have a broken dental filling, do not try to reattach it.
+It is important to contact our office as quickly as possible.
 Dr. Marckese makes it a priority to treat dental emergencies as quickly as possible.
 Please contact our office as soon as you can to schedule emergency treatment.